mussatto/mussatto.github.io/_posts/2020-08-16-kotlin-spring-mvc-simple-queue.markdown

 ## Why?

-One common thing I have on my projects is when something scales up, some kind of async processing needs to be done.
+One common thing I have on my projects is when the application scales up, some kind of async processing needs to be done.

-The steps for this are usually something like this:
+The steps for this are usually  like this:

 - I check the request for proper Authority and Roles
 - Request is Validated
-- The request is then put into some queue (JMS, RabbitMQ, Pubsub) and an uuid for this request is given
+- The request is put into some queue (JMS, RabbitMQ, Pubsub) and an uuid for this request is given to the client
 - Some other background process (or even application) reads from the queue and process it
 - The response is sent to a response queue
 - The client fetches the response using the uuid

-One thing I aways hated is setting up the queueing system, since it requires a lot of operation investment.
+I aways hated is setting up the queueing system since it requires a lot of operation investment.

-I did some consulting in places that setting up this system could take MONTHS, even YEARS.
+In some workplaces/companies setting up this system could take MONTHS, even YEARS.

-So I created this simple POC, just to see if it is possible to implement some dumb queue using channels.
+I developed this simple POC just to see if it is possible to implement some dumb queue using channels.

-There are many downsides of this like:
+There are many downsides of this:
-- everything is in memory, so if the system goes down, you loose all the messages!
+- everything is in memory, if the system goes down you loose all the non processed messages!
 - no retry
 - no error mitigation

 ## How?

-Pretty much: Kotlin + Channels + Spring MVC
+I will use: Kotlin + Channels + Spring MVC

-## Create a component to hold the channel
+## Create a Spring Component to hold the channel

 ```kotlin